 8. Thrusters

 If you’ve ever taken a CrossFit class, you’ve probably performed some thrusters.
-This exercise is a great way to get the heart pumping and the muscles of the whole body working hard.
+This exercise is a great way to get the heart pumping and the whole body’s muscles working hard.

 How to Perform